reruo321/Java_Practice/Chapter-05/README.md

 Meanwhile, another method, twoMethod() takes 'a' from the member variable, and adds 1 to it.
 (Field 'a' was automatically initialized as 0 at the beginning.)
 This change is reflected to the member variable, so it still lasts after the method termination.

 Example 05 is a variation of Example 03, and Ch05Ex05Global class has "static C05E03Person person", "static int score", CallOne(), and a main method as its members.
 The score variable now keeps its value despite the termination of CallOne(), unlike that of Example 03 version.
+There is no "global" variable in Java, but making use of *static* keyword allows us to utilize the similar concept.